gravitational/workshop/docker.md

 </BODY></HTML>
 ```

-However it all comes at a certain price:
+However, it all comes at a price:

 ```bash
 $ docker images